ThreeMammals/Ocelot/docs/features/claimstransformation.rst

 Claims to Claims Transformation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Below is an example configuration that will transforms claims to claims
+Below is an example configuration that will transform claims to claims

 .. code-block:: json